 Program Criteria: Board approves all programs.
 Sponsor must be state-level association or higher, CCE accredited or status holding chiropractic college, or State Board.
 No practice building.

 Other specific CE training required: None

-CONDITIONS FOR RECIPROCITY/ENDORSEMENT: NBCE Parts I, II, III, IV & PT not required, if doctor has actively practiced 7 of last 10 years without any adverse disciplinary actions and passes SPEC, and Nevada Law test.
+CONDITIONS FOR RECIPROCITY/ENDORSEMENT: NBCE Parts I, II, III, IV & PT not required if the doctor has actively practiced 7 of last 10 years without any adverse disciplinary actions and passes Nevada Law test.

 EXAMINATIONS ADMINISTERED BY STATE: Nevada law